vojir/tprochazka-restful/README.md

 Simple CRUD resources
 ---------------------
 Well it's nice but in many cases I define only CRUD operations so how can I do it more intuitively?
 Use `CrudRoute`!
-This child of `ResourceRoute` predefines base CRUD operations for you.
+This child of `ResourceRoute` pre-defines base CRUD operations for you.
 Namely, it is `Presenter:create` for POST method, `Presenter:read` for GET, `Presenter:update` for PUT and `Presenter:delete` for DELETE.
 Then your router will look like this:

 ```php
 <?php
 new CrudRoute('<module>/crud', 'MyResourcePresenter');
 ```
 Note the second parameter, metadata.
 You can define only Presenter not action name.
 This is because the action name will be replaced by value from actionDictionary (`[CrudRoute::POST => 'create', CrudRoute::GET => 'read', CrudRoute::PUT => 'update', CrudRoute::DELETE => 'delete']`) which is property of `ResourceRoute` so even of `CrudRoute` since it is its child.
 Also note that we don't have to set flags.
-Default flags are setted to `CrudRoute::CRUD` so the route will match all request methods.
+Default flags are set to `CrudRoute::CRUD` so the route will match all request methods.

 Then you can simple define your CRUD resource presenter: